 S.African pay-TV firm MultiChoice reports first full-year profit

-JOHANNESBURG, June 10 (Reuters) - Africa's largest pay-TV group MultiChoice MCGJ.J on Wednesday reported its first full-year profit as a stand-alone firm after being spun off from parent Naspers NPNJn.J last year.
+JOHANNESBURG, June 10 (Reuters) - Africa's largest pay-TV group MultiChoice MCGJ.J reported its first full-year profit as a stand-alone company on Wednesday, in the middle of a range it forecast last week.

+The company, which serves 19.5 million households in 50 countries on the continent, was spun off by parent company Naspers NPNJn.J last year, and initially struggled with losses in its operations outside its home market, South Africa.

+But it said on Wednesday that during its first full-year since the split from Naspers, it had benefited from favourable foreign exchange movements, cut costs and improved the performance of its businesses elsewhere in Africa.

 ($1 = 16.5467 rand)